Gargi0117/Python-CLI-Applications/README.md

-# Alfido-Tech-Internship

-A collection of Python programs developed during the Alfido Tech Internship, including a calculator, to-do list app, temperature calculation and random number generator.
+# Command Line Applications in Python

+This repository contains a collection of beginner-friendly **command-line applications built using Python**.
+The programs demonstrate fundamental programming concepts such as functions, conditional statements, user input handling, and basic error management.

-## Features
+## Applications Included

+### 1. Calculator
-- Calculator: Perform basic arithmetic operations.
+A command-line calculator that performs basic arithmetic operations.

+Features:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Handles invalid input and division by zero

+### 2. To-Do List Manager
+A simple command-line task manager that helps users organize daily tasks.

+Features:
+- Add tasks
-- To-Do List App: Manage your daily tasks easily.
+- View tasks
-- Temperature: converts the temperature as per your needs
-- Random Number Generator: Generate random numbers within specified ranges.
+- Manage a basic task list

+### 3. Temperature Converter
+A Python program that converts temperature values between different units.

+Features:
+- Celsius to Fahrenheit
+- Fahrenheit to Celsius

 ## Technologies Used